deivisonisidoro/fast_api_solid/readme.md

 ## API Documentation

-The API documentation can be accessed by opening a web browser and navigating to `http://localhost:80/docs`.
-This will display the Swagger UI where you can view and test the API endpoints.
+The API documentation can be accessed by opening a web browser and navigating to `http://localhost:8000/docs` or `http://localhost:8000/redoc`.
+This will display the Swagger UI or ReDoc where you can view and test the API endpoints.

+## Testing

+This project uses pytest for testing.
+To run the tests, run the following command:

+`docker-compose exec web pytest`

+This will run all the tests in the `tests` directory.

 ## License